Uses

 Exception: I'll use proprietary tools when they're significantly better (Nessus) or when no viable FOSS alternative exists.
 Pragmatism over ideology.

-Rule: If a service doesn't support 2FA in 2025, it doesn't get my data.
+Rule: If a service doesn't support 2FA, it doesn't get my data.
 Full stop.
 Bitwarden + YubiKey for everything.

 Data minimization: Services that don't need my real info get SimpleLogin aliases and fake data.
 Compartmentalization reduces blast radius.